 “Should I Go to My Brother-in-Law’s Wedding?”

-He entered into another serious relationship within six months of being separated.
-Everyone tried very hard to try to get to know his new girlfriend.
-We asked many questions, were friendly, and invited her to all of the family gatherings.
-While I have asked her many questions to try to get to know her, she has never asked me a single question about myself.
-At first I thought that she was just shy, but now I am not so sure.
-She gives off the vibe that she is just not interested in forming a relationship with the family.
+Eric entered into another serious relationship with “Gail” within six months of being separated.
+Everyone tried very hard to try to get to know Gail, but she gives off the vibe that she is just not interested in forming a relationship with the family.
 She chooses not to go to most family events and, when she comes, separates herself from the family.
 For example, she went to the beach for a few days with the family and would not sit in the same room as everyone else for dinner.
 The next day she got breakfast by herself even though she knew that the family was eating together later.

 They got engaged over the summer (as did we).
 They booked the date (a Friday) and a venue across the country less than a year away without asking anyone in the family if they could come.
-I know that you do not have to ask everyone if the wedding date works, but, since it will be so far away for the family, I think it is common courtesy to ensure the important people in your life can come.
 While my fiancé has no problem with going (other than not supporting the marriage), I have several.
-First, one of my best friends is getting married that day.
-Next, I am in grad school completing an internship and do not have extra days to spare.
-Lastly, I cannot financially make it so my fiancé will be paying for all of the related wedding expenses.
+First, one of my best friends is getting married that day. second, I am in grad school completing an internship and do not have extra days to spare.
+Lastly, I cannot financially make it so my fiancé would be paying for all the travel expenses.

-If you decide not to go to your BIL-to-be’s wedding, it should not be for the reason you gave (which is that your “SIL-to-be has expressed no interest in having a relationship with you,” which, honestly would be a childish and immature reason to skip the wedding considering the SIL is just one-half of the couple getting married and the other half is your fiancé’s brother, the person who introduced you to your fiancé and who will always be family as long as you are married to his brother).
-You should skip the wedding if — and only if — you have already told your close friend you would be at her wedding.
-If you haven’t — if STDs, let alone invitations, haven’t even been sent out yet because the wedding is still several months away, and if you aren’t IN the wedding, then you obviously aren’t committed to going and should then base your decision on other factors, like which relationships are most important to you (and when thinking of your BIL’s wedding, you need to consider your relationship not with your SIL-to-be and not just with your BIL-to-be, but also with your fiancé’s family who will surely notice your absence at the wedding and may interpret it as a sign of your commitment to them and interest in being part of their family).
-Of course, the other factors you mention are also important — you won’t have time off to make the trip across the country and your fiancé will have to foot the bill of your travel and related expenses since you won’t have the money to spare (which he may be happy to do if it means having you there).
+If you decide not to go to Eric’s wedding, it should not be for the reason you gave (which is that your “Gail has expressed no interest in having a relationship” with you, which, honestly would be a childish and immature reason to skip the wedding considering the Gail is just one-half of the couple getting married and the other half is your fiancé’s brother, the person who introduced you to your fiancé and who will always be family as long as you are married to his brother).
+You should skip the wedding if – and only if – you have already told your close friend you would be at her wedding.
+If you haven’t – if STDs, let alone invitations, haven’t even been sent out yet because the wedding is still several months away, and if you aren’t IN the wedding, then you obviously aren’t committed to going and should then base your decision on other factors, like which relationships are most important to you (and when thinking of your Eric’s wedding, you need to consider your relationship not with Gail and not just with Eric, but also with your fiancé’s family who will surely notice your absence at the wedding and may interpret it as a sign of your commitment to them and interest in being part of their family).
+Of course, the other factors you mention are also important — you won’t have time off to make the trip across the country and your fiancé will have to foot the bill of your travel expenses since you won’t have the money to spare (which he may be happy to do if it means having you there).

 If you have a relationship/dating question I can help answer, you can send me your letters at [email protected].